Nanospray desorption electrospray ionization: Principle of operation

 The typical nano-DESI probe setup consists of two fused silica capillaries – primary capillary, which supplies solvent and maintains a liquid bridge, and secondary capillary, which transports the dissolved analyte to the mass spectrometer.
 High voltage (several kV) is applied between the inlet of the mass spectrometer and the primary capillary, creating a self-aspirating nanospray.
 The liquid bridge is maintained by continuous flow of the solvent and the contact area between the solvent bridge and sample surface can be controlled by changing the solvent flow rate, varying the diameter of the utilized capillaries and regulating the distance between the sample and the nano-DESI probe.
 In this way, the spatial resolution in mass spectrometry imaging applications can be improved, with typical resolution ranging between 100–150 μm.

 Pneumatically-assisted nano-DESI

+Schematic illustration of the pneumatically-assisted nano-DESI secondary capillary.
+The nebuliser device consists of a high-pressure tee connecting to the nitrogen supply, and a secondary capillary fitted with a Teflon sleeve at both ends.

 To enhance sensitivity, the secondary capillary of the nano-DESI probe can be equipped with a nebulizer, which takes benefit of the Venturi effect, facilitating the aspiration of the liquid.
-This enables the secondary probe to be longer, while still maintaining stable electrospray.
-The probe can be incorporated into a 3D printed cassette, creating a plug and play device.
+This enables the secondary probe to be longer, while still maintaining stable electrospray, thereby simplifying the setup process.
+Moreover, it offers greater versatility in nano-DESI solvent selection, allowing water to be used as an extraction solvent.
+This expands the technique’s chemical coverage and enhances the customization of solvent components for selective extraction of polar compounds.
+Additionally, the capillaries can be integrated into a custom 3D-printed cassette, creating a convenient plug-and-play device.